seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 \attention You can pass a validator to the sharg::argument_parser::add_option function only after passing the sharg::option_spec parameter.
 Pass the sharg::option_spec::standard tag if there are no further restrictions on your option.

-## SeqAn validators
+## Sharg validators

-The following validators are provided in the SeqAn library and can be included with the following header:
+The following validators are provided in the sharg library and can be included with the following header:

 \snippet doc/tutorial/argument_parser/small_snippets.cpp validator_include